-Kemme and Alonso [18] present and prove the correctness for a family of replication protocols that support different application semantics.
+Kemme and Alonso [19] present and prove the correctness for a family of replication protocols that support different application semantics.
 The protocols are introduced in a failure-free environment and then enhanced to support server crashes and recoveries.
-The model does not allow network partitions, always assuming that disconnected sites have crashed.
+The model used does not allow network partitions, always assuming disconnected sites to be crashed.
 In their model, the replication protocols rely on external view-change protocols that provide uniform reliable delivery in order to provide consistency across all sites.
-Our work shows that the transition from the group communication uniform delivery notification to the strict database consistency is not trivial, we provide a detailed algorithm for this purpose and prove its correctness.
+In our work we show that the transition from the group communication uniform delivery notification to the strict database consistency is not trivial and we provide a detailed algorithm for this purpose and prove its correctness.
+In [18], Kemme and Alonso provide valuable experimental results for the integration of their replication methods into the Postgres database system (although they do not provide a detailed algorithm).
+In contrast, our algorithm is completely decoupled from the database mechanisms in order to offer seamless integration with any kind of database or application.
+We think that combining our engine with their techniques of database integration could outperform either method.